joe-irving/bcc-website/help.md

 * [Join the mailing list](https://lists.riseup.net/www/subscribe/barbicancommunitycentre)
 * [Sign the petition](http://chng.it/DD6GPNVCHb)

-If you have any ideas or things you want to run please get in contact through the mailing list
+If you have any ideas or things you want to run please get in contact through the mailing list.

 ## Find us

-You can find us just outside the StayCity and Co-op entrance
+You can find us at 3-5 Toft Green, at the old location of the Fibbers venue.

 {% include map.html %}